LucasWinkler/SpaceShooter/README.md

 # Space Shooter
-A simple space shooter game I made for a school project.
+A simple space shooter game I made for a school project using monogame.